Trading

 How Trading Works In VYX

 VYX trades where you read: the chart is the order ticket.
 Orders, stops, and targets are lines you place and drag on the price chart itself — there is no separate order screen to context-switch into.
-Everything starts in the built-in simulator, so you can practice the whole loop with zero money at risk; Hyperliquid testnet and live trading are deliberate, gated upgrades from there.
+Everything starts in the built-in simulator, so you can practice the whole loop with zero money at risk; Hyperliquid testnet and live trading are one deliberate connect-and-arm step from there — on every plan, including Free.

 Order Entry On Desktop

 Open the Trade panel (right inspector) and hit Trade on the focused symbol to open the order ticket.
-From the chart, right-click at any price — or hover the price axis and click the "+" — to buy or sell at market, rest a limit at that level, or set a price alert.
+From the chart, right-click at any price — or hover the price axis and click the "+" — to rest a limit at that level, stage a stop entry through it, or set a price alert; the menu only ever stages at the price you point at, and only offers what makes sense there (a buy limit or a sell stop below the market, the mirror above it), so market entries live on the ticket's Buy/Sell and Send (and the hotkeys), never one mis-aimed row away.
 Staged stops and targets appear as draggable lines; drag them to shape the trade, then Send.
 The one-hand trading hotkeys cover every frequent verb.
+You can stage an order this way in a coin you already hold — to add to the position, or rest one the other way.
+The staged order draws dashed with amber-washed labels beside the position you are in: dashed-and-amber means nothing is resting at the exchange yet, and dragging those lines only shapes the new order, never the live stops protecting what you already have.

 Order Entry On Mobile

-Tap Trade in the chart header to open the execution strip, docked right under the chart so your stop and target lines stay visible while you work.
-The strip carries everything: Buy/Sell, market/limit/post-only, your live size and risk readout, R presets, one-tap SL and TP buttons, and Arm then Send.
-Long-press anywhere on the chart to summon the same order menu desktop gets on right-click — buy or sell at market, rest a limit at the pressed price, or set an alert.
+Two ways in, one execution strip.
+Tap Trade in the bottom bar to land on a full trading surface: the focused chart on top, the execution strip docked right under it, and your open positions filling the space below — read, size, send, and manage without leaving the screen.
+Or, from any scan face, tap Trade in the chart header to dock the same strip under the chart there.
+Either way the strip carries everything: Buy/Sell, market/limit/post-only/stop, the size box in the unit you choose ($, %, R, or leverage) with its live all-units readout, one-tap SL and TP buttons, and Arm then Send.
+Long-press anywhere on the chart to summon the same order menu desktop gets on right-click — rest a limit or a stop entry at the pressed price, or set an alert there (market entries stay on the strip's Buy/Sell and Send).
 Opening the ticket automatically places a default protective stop as a draggable line, so your size is computed the moment you arrive — drag the line to put the stop where you want it.

 • Stop, target, and entry lines are draggable by touch — grab the line label and move it.